Gas in Stomach: What It Is, 9 Causes, 11 Symptoms & Natural Relief Remedies

 This is why the same meal can feel fine one day and uncomfortable on another day.
 Sleep, stress, meal timing, and speed of eating can change digestion.

-Causes Of Gas in the Stomach In Daily Indian Eating Habits
+Causes of Gas in the Stomach in Daily Indian Eating Habits

 In many Indian homes, food is fresh and nourishing, but certain patterns can still trigger gas.
 These are not “bad habits” - they are just common habits.